-Here are a few birds-eye-view thoughts on a budget creation
+Here are a few bird’s-eye-view thoughts on budget creation:

 - Choose something worthy of working toward.
-Nobody is perfect but having something to keep you motivated and working toward will absolutely help keep you on track!
+Having something to keep you motivated will help keep you on track with your financial goals.
 Perhaps it’s that vacation you’ve always wanted to experience, or the ability to provide more financial assistance toward your children’s college education, or a down-payment on your own home.
-Whatever you choose, be sure it’s shiny enough to keep your eyes on the prize!
+Whatever you choose, be sure to keep your eyes on the prize!

-- As accountants, we more than often hear “I don’t know where all my money went!”.
-Well, I can tell you for sure it went somewhere!
-It’s a beneficial (and easy) habit to log/track all your spending.
-There are dozens of programs and smartphone apps that make this process a breeze!
-So, the next time you’re wondering where all your buckeroos went, you can easily see that your obsession with knitting sweaters for dolphins has got to stop!
+- As accountants, it is all too often that we hear, “I don’t know where all my money went!”
+Well, it certainly went somewhere.
+It’s a beneficial (and easy) habit to log/track all your spending, and there are dozens of programs and smartphone apps that make this process a breeze.

 - It’s important to retrain the way you think about your money.
-(Again, perhaps a heavy-hitting thought more deserving of a full blog post than just a mere sub-bullet, but none the less.)
-Instead of the often go-to method of saving money, which is to save what’s left after spending, instead institute a spend what’s left after saving, mindset.
+Instead of saving what’s left after spending, institute a spend-what’s-left-after-saving mentality.

 Schedule periodic check-ups

-Similar to your yearly physical where you take the time to make sure your health is on the up and up, so should you take a moment (or two, or three) to examine your finances!
+Just like your yearly physical where you take the time to make sure your health is on the up and up, so too should you take a moment (or several) to examine your finances.

 This should be fairly painless if you have (and follow) a detailed budget plan.
 I recommend spreading this check-up across several months (or longer, if needed) to ensure you give yourself plenty of time to properly evaluate your current financial state.

-- Assets — Think checking, saving, and retirement accounts.
+- Assets: Think checking, savings and retirement accounts.

-- What you’re looking for is certainly different for each asset/expense but the general gist is, is your money being spent/invested wisely?
-In some cases, it may be best to have your financial planner help you with the yearly check-up, especially when looking into investment accounts or other large-impact accounts; but many of your day-to-day expenses can easily be reviewed by you!
+- What you’re looking for is certainly different for each asset/expense but the general gist is this: is your money being spent/invested wisely?
+In some cases, it may be best to have your financial planner help you with the yearly check-up, especially when looking into investment accounts or other large-impact accounts; however, many of your day-to-day expenses can easily be reviewed by you.
 Here are a few examples to check on:

 - Assets: Are you getting the most out of your accounts?
-Shop around to see what other banks offer for APY.
+Shop around to see what other banks offer for Annual Percentage Yield (APY).
 Is it more than your current rate?
 If so, would it be worth switching banks for the increased return each month?

 Be conscious of what you spend